Tuesday, June 28, 2005

 For my part, I did not oppose the war, at least in principle.
 I believed (and believe) that the UN or something like it is essential to deal with transnational problems like terrorism, environmental degradation, famine, AIDS and other pandemics, refugees, and a host other problems that will never be solved by nations hiding behind their borders and their sovereignty.
 As I said in January of '03:

 "What the evidence of recent history clearly shows is that left to its own devices, Iraq will completely ignore the clear commands of the UN, and the credibility of the UN as a forum for effective global co-operation and enforcement will seek ever-lower nadirs.
 But that's as far as I'll go.
 As for the rest of it, I can't swallow that much bile - the cynical, manipulative way that Bush & friends foisted this issue onto the nation, the reverses and inconsistencies in our statements to our allies and our enemies, the repellant demagoguery of the deaths of 3,000 people to justify his shitty little oil venture.
 Don't get me wrong, I think that Bush is an evil chimp, and any coincidence of his motives with a concern for global justice is but coincidence.
 But, whether he really cares about the UN or not, when he says that the UN becomes less relevant every day it lets Saddam spit in its face without doing anything, he's right.
+But, in the event, that was just wishful thinking.
+A war to strengthen the UN was never in the cards; the UN sent the inspectors back in, and when their preliminary reports indicated that nothing was there, we kicked them out* and let slip the dogs.
+Bush did nothing to strengthen the UN, and the war itself was spun and has been used to further disempower and humiliate that body.
+There is no hope of a multinational force playing any role in Iraq, ever.
+There will be no blue helmets.
+Iraq is ours, and ours alone.

 What characterizes so much about this shitty little war is the vast tracery of public relations papier-mache that has enclosed every facet of it, and how repeatedly that millimeter-thin veneer has been punched through to reveal incompetence, carelessness, or real dishonesty.
 From the carefully-spun and cherrypicked WMD intelligence and the UN puppet show by Colin Powell, to Cheney's public assurances to the American people that we would be greeted as liberators, to the supposedly ironclad links to al Quaeda, to the rise and fall and rise and fall of Mr. Chalabi, to the claims that the Iraqi oil fields would pay for the reconstruction, to the catastrophically abrupt "de-Baathification" of the military casting hundreds of thousands of people out of jobs and into bitter poverty, to the bogus "mobile chemical weapons factories," to the Abu Ghraib "bad apples," to the missing billions in reconstruction funds, to the STILL-unarmored vehicles that carry our troops, to the hundreds of tons of high-grade explosive left unguarded which are now being used to blow so many of them into prosthetics, wheelchairs, and early graves.
 And a hundred more examples, including the general lesson that this war has taught the world: America is far, far weaker than you thought.
 Before Iraq, the world was pretty sure that we could take on any six countries and whip them while yawning.
 They don't think that anymore.
 Its almost unbelievable, really.
 Almost as unbelievable as the fact that all of this was known on November 2, 2004.